MichelleRT/HeatofVaporization/README.md

 # HeatofVaporization

-A quick classifier for the heat of vaporization.

-Use cheminformatic features.

-Random forest classifier (above or below the threshold).

-Two classifiers are made: one for heat of vaporization and one for the vapor pressure.
+This repository contains two classifiers: one for heat of vaporization and the other for vapor pressure.
+These two classifiers are extremely similar, except for their respective values.

-The threshold for each is the median of the data for each set, respectively.
+Note: the classifiers use random forest classification and the PaDEL-Descriptor.jar file.